fusunnn/portfolio/README.md

+# Ivan Audouard Portfolio

-This is my portfolio that is being built with React TS, Chakra UI, Tailwind CSS and framer-motion.
+## This is my portfolio that is being built with React TS, Chakra UI, Tailwind CSS and framer-motion.

 To modify and make it your own you can start by cloning it: